xakur/soppusite/about.md

 <p style="text-align:center;font-size:14px;"><i>– Michel De Montaigne –</i></p>
 ---

 **Slice of Power** is here to provide emotional suppport for every unique individual who has chosen to visit this site.
-We aim to inspire every indvidual to be their own independent healer, through promoting self-love and self-healing.
+We aim to inspire every indvidual to be their own independent healer, by promoting self-love and self-healing.

 Eventually, you will realize that you're your own Slice of Power after all.
 Power comes from within you.

 To change yourself, to heal yourself, to pull yourself up.